- Learn how DevPod integrates with CKS to create development environments.

 2. Start the DevPod environment

-Run the setup script to start your DevPod environment:Ctrl+C. Remove the debug flag in the script once you’ve verified that the setup is working properly.
+Run the setup script to start your DevPod environment:Ctrl+C. Remove the debug flag in the script after you’ve verified that the setup works properly.

 Monitor the Pod status to ensure the container is ready: